How will the school let me know if they have any concerns about my child's learning?

 Class teachers continually monitor the progress and wellbeing of children by checking the work they do, observing their interaction with others and their behaviour.
 Regular assessments are carried out in reading writing and maths.

-The progress of pupils is tracked termly.
+The progress of pupils is tracked four times per year.
 One reason for this is to identify children who are not making the expected progress.
 The Assistant Head for the Key Stage meets with each class teacher to discuss all pupils and the progress they have made.
 Children who may need extra support are identified.

-There is a weekly SEN panel meeting, on each site, where staff involved in SEN and pupil welfare meet to monitor and discuss:
+There is a weekly panel meeting, on each site, where staff involved in SEND and pupil welfare meet to monitor and discuss:

 If your child is part of an intervention group you will be notified and given an opportunity to discuss progress with the intervention teacher.

 If there are any concerns relating to your child the school will arrange to meet with you to discuss this in more detail and to:

 - Plan any additional support (this may involve adding the child to the SEND register)